MicrosoftDocs/cpp-docs/docs/ide/non-msbuild-projects.md

 |`${fileExtname}`| the extension of the selected file (for example,  ".cpp")|

 #### Custom macros
 To define a custom macro in tasks.vs.json, add a name:value pair prior to the task blocks.
-The following example defines a macro named "outDir" which is consumed in the `args` property:
+The following example defines a macro named `outDir` which is consumed in the `args` property:

 ```json
 {